A Warm Welcome!

 We are also offering 30 hours funding wherever possible, please contact us for current availability.

-Our nursery utilises the school playground when the school children are in class.
-Along with the freedom this large area affords to play team games they also have the use of the trikes, scooters & bikes, the musical instruments and the fabulous trim trail!
+Children have the opportunity to free-flow between the indoor and outdoor environment throughout the day.
+The nursey has its own separate courtyard area where outdoor activities can take place.
+As well as this, the nursery utilises the school playground when school children are in class.
+Along with the freedom this large area affords to play team games, they also have the use of the trikes, scooters & bikes, the musical instruments and the fabulous trim trail!

 Nursery Daily Routine